mleonornarciso/Image-Based-Method-to-Quantify-Decellularization-of-Tissue-Sections/README.md

 For more information or questions, please contact mnarciso@ibecbarcelona.eu

 ## Summary
-This algorithm takes corresponding image pairs
+The objective of this work is to quantify the DNA signal of native and decellularized tissue.
+The problem arises when the DNA signal image cannot be properly segmented due to high levels of decellularizetion (which in turn lead to low signal levels).
+To resolve this issue, we mask the phase contrast image and apply it to the corresponding uv image.
+This algorithm takes corresponding images (phase contrast + uv image) and uses an entropy filter to mask the phase contrast image.
+This mask is improved with dilations, erosions, labeling and component selections.
+The final mask is applied to the uv image to obtain a value for the signal intensity of the uv image.

 ## Repository content
-img_processing.py is the library where the functions are stored pipeline.py is where experiments should be run
+img_processing.py is the library where the functions are stored. pipeline.py is where experiments should be run.
+We recommend the use of jupyter notebooks for pipeline.py for a better user experience.

 ## Instructions
 The code uploaded is for a single image pair (pc contrast image + uv image).
-We advise
+Native and decellularized median signal intensities should both be computed to reach a decellularization % based on the difference of mean signal intensity.
+To analyse a full dataset of images, we advise the creation of a dictionary based on the different experimental conditions as well as the incorporation of a simple for loop to iterate between image pairs.

 ## Citations
 If you use this work, please cite: